-Gonzalo Contreras The Palais-Smale condition on contact type energy levels for convex Lagrangian systems Received: 15 April 2003 / Accepted: 3 June 2005 / Published online: 30 June 2006 © Springer-Verlag 2006 Abstract We prove that for a uniformly convex Lagrangian system L on a compact manifold M, almost all energy levels contain a periodic orbit.
-We also prove that below Mañé's critical value of the lift of the Lagrangian to the universal cover, $c_u(L)$, almost all energy levels have conjugate points.
-We in addition prove that if an energy level is of contact type, projects onto M and $M \neq \mathbb{T}^2$, then the free time action functional of L + k satisfies the Palais-Smale condition.
-1 Introduction In this paper we continue the study of the Morse theory of the free time action functional for convex lagrangian systems that we begun in [7].
+THE PALAIS-SMALE CONDITION ON CONTACT TYPE ENERGY LEVELS FOR CONVEX LAGRANGIAN SYSTEMS GONZALO CONTRERAS ABSTRACT.
+We prove that for a uniformly convex Lagrangian system L on a compact manifold M, almost all energy levels contain a periodic orbit.
+We also prove that below Mañé's critical value of the lift of the Lagrangian to the universal cover, $c_u(L)$ , almost all energy levels have conjugate points.
+We prove that if the energy level [E = k] is of contact type and $M \neq \mathbb{T}^2$ then the free time action functional of L + k satisfies the Palais-Smale condition.
+1. INTRODUCTION In this paper we continue the study of the Morse theory of the free time action functional for convex lagrangian systems that we begun in [6].
 This time we try to include the case of low energy levels, where very little is known.
 The main problem with the free time action functional is that it may fail to satisfy the Palais-Smale condition, usually required for variational methods.
-Here we prove that if an energy level is of contact type, projects onto the whole configuration space Mand $M \neq \mathbb{T}^2$ is not the 2-torus, then it satisfies the Palais-Smale condition.
-We also prove that when an energy level projects onto M and is below Mañe's critical value of the universal cover, the set of closed loops has a mountain pass geometry.
+Here we prove that if an energy level is of contact type and the configuration space $M \neq \mathbb{T}^2$ is not the 2-torus, then it satisfies the Palais-Smale condition.
+We also prove that when an energy level projects onto the whole configuration space M, the set of closed loops has a mountain pass geometry.
 An adaptation of an argument by Struwe to the mountain pass geometry shows the existence of convergent Palais-Smale sequences for almost all energy levels.
-This implies that for almost all energy levels which project onto M the Euler-Lagrange flow has a periodic orbit, has closed orbit loops starting at any $x \in M$, and has conjugate points if the energy is below Mañé's critical value of the universal cover.
-Partially supported by Conacyt, Mexico, grant 36496-E.
+This implies that for almost all energy levels which project onto M the Euler-Lagrange flow has a periodic orbit, has closed orbit loops starting at any $x \in M$ , and has conjugate points if the energy is below Mañé's critical value of the universal cover.
+The same holds for an energy level which satisfies the Palais-Smale condition, and hence in particular for contact type energy levels.
+In [6] we proved that high energy levels have a periodic orbit.
+Very low energy levels which do not project onto M are displaceable, and then, by results of Frauenfelder and Schlenk [9], [27], they have finite Hofer-Zehnder capacity.
+Combining these results we get that almost all energy levels have a periodic orbit.
+Our class of Lagrangian systems include exact magnetic flows on compact manifolds.
+1.1.
+Critical energy values.